Mental health during the COVID-19 pandemic: Impact on children

 A collection of 29 studies posted in August 2021 by Jamanetwork showed that the prevalence of symptoms of depression and anxiety had doubled during COVID-19.
 They had also found that older adolescents were affected more and it was the most prevalent in girls.

 In an October 2020 global study, negative emotions experienced by students included boredom (45.2%), anxiety (39.8%), frustration (39.1%), anger (25.9%), hopelessness (18.8%), and shame (10.0%).
 The highest levels of anxiety were found in South America (65.7%) and Oceania (64.4%), followed by North America (55.8%) and Europe (48.7%).
 The least anxious were students from Africa (38.1%) and Asia (32.7%).
 A similar order of continents was found for frustration.

 School closures caused anxiety for students with special needs as daily routines are disrupted and therapy and social skill groups halted.
 Others who incorporated school routines into their coping mechanisms experienced an increase in depression and difficulty in readjusting to normal routines.
 Closures limited mental health service availability, along with educators' ability to identify at-risk youth.
+While children with neurodevelopmental conditions were not universally worse off, there was high variability: some students experienced worse mental health outcomes due to the change in lifestyle, but also some students experienced better mental health outcomes, due to less stresses from being at home.